Understanding Stock Market Corrections and Crashes (2024)

 The chart below shows bear market declines since World War II.
 Each blue line represents a 20% or worse drop in the market since that time and their subsequent recovery in days.

-The average bear market cuts stock prices by 36% from peak to trough and these declines typically last over a year and a half.
+The average bear market cuts stock prices by 35.8% from peak to trough and these declines typically last about a year and a half.

-And stock market recoveries are even longer, taking almost two and half years on average.
+And stock market recoveries are even longer, taking about two years and two months on average.
+(Source: Clearnomics, Standard & Poor's)

 To put this in perspective, the stock market recovery from March of 2020 took only 6 months.